 LLC Foundation Year Business Admissions

-The Lifelong Learning Centre has a strong commitment to enhancing opportunity with its own dedicated expert guidance team.
-Enhancing employability and opportunity are embedded into the Centre so our students can get dedicated support, as well as the excellent wider university provision.
+The Lifelong Learning Centre (LLC) has a strong commitment to enhancing opportunity with its own dedicated expert guidance team.
+Enhancing employability and opportunity are embedded into the LLC, so our students can get dedicated support, as well as the excellent wider university provision.